Al 3104 Powder

 | Metal injection molding | High precision net shape capability. |

-| Pressing and sintering | Economical for high volume simpler geometries. |
+| Press and sinter | Economical for higher volume simpler shapes. |

-| Extrusion | Continuous production of rods and tubes. |
+| Extrusion | For profiles, rods and tubes. |

-Heat Treatment of AlSi10 Parts
+Heat Treatment of AlSi50 Parts

 | Heat Treatment | Details | Purpose |